 The reduction to your benefits is known as a pension debit.
 The amount of the pension debit will be increased in line with the rise in the appropriate cost of living index(es) between the date the debit was first calculated and the date your benefits are paid.
 When your benefits become payable, the revalued amount of the pension debit will be deducted from your retirement benefits in accordance with guidance from the Government Actuary.

-In assessing the value of your benefits against your lifetime allowance, the reduced value after the pension debit will be used.
 You may be able to pay additional voluntary contributions or contribute to a concurrent personal pension plan or stakeholder pension scheme in order to make up for the benefits 'lost' following a pension share.

 All correspondence received by the administering authority in connection with divorce or dissolution proceedings will be acknowledged in writing.
 If you do not receive an acknowledgement, you should contact the administering authority to ensure that it has received your correspondence.